-When the U.S. Army landed in Lubang, most of the Japanese forces surrendered, but hundreds of soldier like Onoda went missing and hid out for years.
-But Onoda was the last hold-out; a staunch traditionalist who held to the highest values of pre-WWII Japanese military creed: war is honor, and loyalty is paramount.
+When the U.S. Army landed in Lubang, most of the Japanese forces surrendered, but hundreds of soldiers like Onoda went missing and hid out for years.
+But Onoda was the last holdout — a staunch traditionalist who held to the highest values of pre-WWII Japanese military creed: War is honor, and loyalty is paramount.
 It's these same traits that kept him in the jungle and manning his post, even as family members launched searches for him no fewer than four times, and flights passing overhead dropped leaflets saying the fight was over.

 No wonder he was pretty adamant about staying.
 In any case, Onoda returned to Japan a hero.

 Caught in a time warp, Mr. Onoda, a second lieutenant, was one of the war’s last holdouts: a soldier who believed the emperor was a deity and the war a sacred mission; who survived on bananas and coconuts and sometimes killed villagers he assumed were enemies; who finally went home to the lotus land of paper and wood that turned out to be a futuristic world of skyscrapers, television, jet planes, pollution and atomic destruction.

 Upon his belated release from duty, Onoda followed through with the ritual of surrender by presenting his sword in full uniform to the then-president of the Philippines, who returned it to him because, hey, that stuff's history.
 Literally.